5 key-notes you should take while developing your Minimum Viable Product (MVP)

 4. Final Testing of the MVP application:

 In every application development, testing plays the most important role, especially in an MVP.
-Mostly, the time frame of an MVP application development is quite short, henceforth, the unnecessary tasks are skipped.
+Mostly, the time frame of an MVP application development is quite short, henceforth, there is no need to do unnecessary tasks.
 But testing is not something which you can skip.
 Testing is an important part of development, not a separate process.

 The testing process depends upon the development methodology followed such as in agile, testing is a continuous process and occurs throughout the MVP development.
 The advantages of continuous testing are that the MVP will be developed faster and released with fewer bugs.